Alonso-del-Arte/basic-exercises-scala/README.md

 I might refer to this repository in my Medium articles.
 I might also make free-standing excerpts into "Gists" apart from this project.

+NOTE: The `src/basicexercises` and `test/basicexercises` are for ignored files in which I (or anyone who forks this repository) can do very basic exercises without over-burdening the repository.

 NOTE: I deleted the `chess` package because I intend to move it to its own repository.
 I don't intend to create a fully working chess game, but I do intend to develop it more than is appropriate for a basic exercises repository.